-The Standen Powavator 400 is designed to be mounted on the three point linkage, either category '2' or '3', of tractors of a minimum power of 225HP (168kW).
-The tractor must be capable of handling, and lifting the implement safely, and may need to be ballasted accordingly.

-The wheel equipment must also be capable of carrying the combined weight of tractor and implement,

-Tyre pressures should be checked to the manufacturers recommendation, and both side tyres should be identical type, and in approximately the same state of wear.
+The POWAVATOR 400 is designed to be mounted on the three point linkage of tractors of a minimum power of 168 kW (225 HP).
+The tractor must be capable of handling and lifting the implement safely, and may need to be ballasted accordingly.
+The wheel equipment must also be capable of carrying the combined weight of tractor and implement.
+Tyre pressures should be checked to the manufacturers recommendation and both side tyres should be identical type, and in approximately the same state of wear.